AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 - Sync your spellcasting with followers to cast even more powerful spells.

 <figure>
-{% include posts/picture.html img="bolide" format="JPG" alt="Player casting the spell Grand Bolide, which summons meteors from the sky." %}
+{% include posts/picture.html img="bolide" alt="Player casting the spell Grand Bolide, which summons meteors from the sky." %}
 <figcaption>Image credits: <a href="https://www.youtube.com/watch?v=aHcBjncPAc0">Rakigako3</a></figcaption>
 </figure>